grayoj/geraldmokereke.xyz/content/posts/introduction.md

 I'd like to specially thank myself, the internet for giving me the opportunity to showcase, the servers, ubuntu and Golang.

-### Frequently Asked Questions

-- Messi or Ronaldo?
-Ronaldo
-- Favourite Language.
-Err, I use JavaScript a lot.
-But C, Python.
-- What do you think of PHP?
-Powers the web and is hated on too much.
-- Favourite OS?
-Ubuntu, Windows and MacOS.
-- Which OS, exactly?
-In one word.
-UWM.
-- What?
-- First Letter of each.
-- What font do you use?
-Lexend.
-- Where's your dad?
-I don't know man.
-- What do you study?
-Computer Science, Electrical Engineering.
-- Favourite book?
-Can't decide

 ### End

 Thank you for staying around for this post.